Emergency Lift Phone Solutions for Australian Buildings — AS1735.19 Compliant

 Is this compliant with Australian lift emergency phone regulations?

-Our service is designed to support compliance with Australian Standard AS 1735 and Building Code requirements.
+Our service meets AS 1735.19 requirements and supports Building Code obligations.
 Book a building assessment and we’ll confirm the right configuration for your specific lift and site.
-We’ll also provide documented test calls at handover to support your records.
+We’ll also provide documented test calls at handover for your records.

 Will emergency calls work during power or nbn outages?